nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </script>
 ```

-You can also use a `client`- attribute in place of the old-school `type="text/javascript"`:
+You can also use a `client` attribute in place of the old-school `type="text/javascript"`:

 ```
 <script client>